vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/neurology/neurology-basic-seizures.md

 - Can be very difficult to distinguish from epileptic seizures

+- Not all NES are psychogenic, such as myoclonus, tremors, and syncope

 - Features more common in PNES

     - Retained awareness with bilateral extremity “seizing”